krazeemonkee/itslikesoup-anytype/content/posts/001 ~ goddess of order/index.md

 🪄 if you have consumed the book, however, then you've likely repeatedly felt a sense of this <i>magic tingle</i> that ripples through your body as you vicariously experience those effects w/out ever // having tidied up tidying up a space 🛋

 <span style="color: hotpink;">e</span><span style="color: deeppink;">e</span>

+while the amount of materials has always been the same, the stuff we turn that material into has..
 -->